Presidential Guard Regiment (Turkey)

-Presidential Guard Regiment (Cumhurbaşkanlığı Muhafız Alayı) was a military unit of the Turkish Armed Forces stationed in Çankaya Köşkü, the official residence of the Prime Minister of Turkey (office abolished in 2018) and until 2014 the official residence of the President of Turkey.
+The Presidential Guard Regiment (Cumhurbaşkanlığı Muhafız Alayı) was a military unit of the Turkish Armed Forces stationed in Çankaya Köşkü, the official residence of the Prime Minister of Turkey (office abolished in 2018) and until 2014 the official residence of the President of Turkey.
 The Guard Regiment was the only unit in the Turkish Land Forces to wear turquoise and white ceremonial uniforms.

 History

 The Turkish Presidential Guard Regiment was established in July 1920 under President Atatürk.
 Its original role was to provide security in Ankara, in what was then a small and isolated city.
 As a battalion sized unit it saw active service during the war with Greece.

 In 1927 the Guard Battalion, as it was then known, was expanded to 2,500 men and renamed as the Presidential Guards Regiment.
 During World War II the unit was expanded again and restructured as a brigade and then a division.
 In 1948 it was reduced to battalion strength and in 1953 merged with the separate Parliamentary Guard Battalion, under its final title of Presidential Guard Regiment.

 Primarily visible as a ceremonial and honor guard unit, the regiment included a horse mounted escort.
 Under President Erdoğan during 2015 the Guard provided small detachments in various historic Ottoman costumes at public functions.